umbraco/UmbracoDocs/Umbraco-Cloud/Set-Up/Media/index.md

 ## One Storage per Environment

 Each environment on your Umbraco Cloud project has a separate Azure Blob Storage container.
-Each of your environments use a storage container specific to that environment.
+Each of your environments uses a storage container specific to that environment.

 When you deploy between two environments on your Umbraco Cloud project the media files will be copied from one storage to the other, depending on which environment is being transferred to and from.